AqwamCreates/DataPredict/docs/Tutorials/GettingStartedWithReinforcementLearning.md

 There are two ways we can setup our models for our environment:

-* Classical Setup (Recommended for experts or people who wants more control over their models)
+* Classic Setup (Recommended for experts or people who wants more control over their models)

 * Quick Setup (Recommended for beginners)